ckinson/Autism-Project/Hackathon_Autism_Project.md

   - Alexa will be the AI interface

+    Alexa AI provides the ability to develop your own AI Skills, more information on this can be found here [LINK](https://developer.amazon.com/alexa-skills-kit)

 ### Data

 These data sets are made up, based on nominal levels from various data sources.